BoyceLab/OHDSITrainTheTrainer-6WK/docs/personas.md

 # Personas & Learning Paths

-This Train-the-Trainer curriculum is designed to support multiple learner roles within OHDSI.
+This *Train-the-Trainer* curriculum supports multiple learner roles within OHDSI.
-Each persona has aligned goals, focus areas, and suggested side exercises for the **six-week program**.
+Each persona has aligned goals, focus areas, and suggested exercises using materials in this site — including code snippets, cheat sheets, and curated references.

 !!! note
     For background on learner personas in **OHDSI** and **Real-World Evidence** education, see the [**STARDUSTT approach**](https://alstdi.github.io/ALS-RWE/stardustt-approach/).

 ---

-## Vocabulary / Terminology Experts
+## 🧬 Vocabulary / Terminology Experts

 **Goal:**
 Strengthen understanding of OMOP standardized vocabularies and mapping workflows; teach others how to interpret concepts and relationships.